 The Manager has established an IRC for the CIBC ETFs as required by NI 81-107.
-The charter of the IRC sets out its mandate, responsibilities, and functions (referred to as the Charter).
+The charter of the IRC sets out its mandate, responsibilities, and functions (the "Charter").
 The Charter is posted on the CIBC ETFs' website at cibc.com/etfs.
 Under the Charter, the IRC reviews conflict of interest matters referred to it by the Manager and provides to the Manager a recommendation or, where required under NI 81-107 or elsewhere in securities legislation, an approval relating to these matters.
 Approvals and recommendations may also be given by the IRC in the form of standing instructions.
 The IRC and the Manager may agree that the IRC will perform additional functions.
 The Charter provides that the IRC has no obligation to identify conflict of interest matters that the Manager should bring before it.
 Below are the names and municipalities of residence of each member of the IRC as at the date of this document.
 The composition of the IRC may change from time to time.
-Bryan Houston was appointed Chair effective April 27, 2023.